0ro8lu/airsign_dtw_experiments/README.md

 - [License](#license)

 ## Installation
-Unfortunately i'm not going to upload any release files, so you're going to have to compile this from source.
-If you don't already have the rust toolchain installed on your machine you can [Install it from here](https://www.rust-lang.org/tools/install) and arm yourself with a fresh copy.
+Unfortunately, I'm not going to upload any release files, so you'll have to compile this from source.
+If you don't already have the Rust toolchain installed on your machine, you can [Install it from here](https://www.rust-lang.org/tools/install) and arm yourself with a fresh copy.
+Once you're all set, just:
 Once you're all set just:

 1. Clone the repo: